Judo for Self-Defense

 Get to know Budokai – Toronto’s Judo Club

-The Go-To Judo Club in Toronto serving North York, the Greater Toronto (GTA), Etobicoke, Vaughan & York Region for adults and kids of all ages: Call 416-712-6751 or e-mail us today for a free 1 week trial.
-You’ll be glad you did!
+We teach judo for self-defense, recreation and competition!
+We are The Go-To Judo Club in Toronto serving North York, the Greater Toronto (GTA), Etobicoke, Vaughan & York Region for adults and kids of all ages: Call 416-712-6751 or e-mail us today to learn more!

 Budokai Judo Club – 1110-5 Finch Ave.
 West – North York, Ontario – M3J 2T2